machadodj/machadodj.github.io/outreach/index.md

 ## <i class="fas fa-user-group"></i>Posters

+### 2025

+- **April 23, 2025**: "Automated Protocol for Testing Crucial Mutations in Coronaviruses Using AI: Insights into Immune Escape and Resistance," by Anastasiia Duchenko, Daniel Janies, and Denis Jacob Machado at Mutations in Time and Space 2025 Conference -- Broad Institute of MIT and Harvard, Cambridge, MA, USA ([click here to go to the GitLab project](https://gitlab.com/staisyelash/2025_mutationsintimeandspace_duchenko))

 ### Fall 2024 Bioinformatics Poster Showcase

 The Bioinformatics Graduate Student Poster Presentation happened Friday, November 22nd at 3:30pm (immediately following our Bioinformatics Seminar series) on the 2nd floor of the bioinformatics building (9331 Robert D. Snyder Rd, Charlotte, NC 28262, USA).
 Below, we list each of our students, their poster titles, and the link for the poster and digital materials:

-- [Anastasiia Duchencko](https://phyloinformatics.com/members/Anastasiia_Duchenko.html) (Ph.D. student): "SARS-CoV-2 mutations in Spike
+- [Anastasiia Duchenko](https://phyloinformatics.com/members/Anastasiia_Duchenko.html) (Ph.D. student): "SARS-CoV-2 mutations in Spike
 RBD and its impact on the docking to antibodies and ACE2".
 [Click here to go to GitLab](https://gitlab.com/phyloinformatics-presentations/20241121/-/tree/main/anastasiia_duchenko?ref_type=heads).
 - [Prudvi Ragi](https://phyloinformatics.com/members/Prudvi_Raj_Ragi.html) (Master's student): "Investigating sodium voltage-gated channel alpha subunit 4 (SCN4A) mutations in poison frogs".
 Available at [Click here to go to GitLab](https://gitlab.com/phyloinformatics-presentations/20241121/-/tree/main/prudvi_ragi?ref_type=heads).
 - [Shivam Patel](https://phyloinformatics.com/members/Shivam_Patel.html) (Master's student): "Docking analyses to identify